exonum/exonum-doc/src/architecture/storage.md

   such one exists.
 Otherwise, the error is returned.
 - `clear()` removes all the items stored in the hashmap.

+The used hash is calculated as `hash()` method of `StorageValue` trait.
+It is supposed to return cryptographic hash, specifically, SHA-256 hash.

 ### KeySetIndex

 [`KeySetIndex`][key-set-index] implements a set.
 Any unique value can be